Why Get A Nurse Certification? 5 Benefits Of Nurse Certification

 Up-to-date education lets you know you're providing best practices and helps you create an environment where safety and quality care are paramount.

 2. Demonstrate your competency to patients

-The American Association of Critical-Care Nurses also sites a number of other studies that demonstrate how nurse certification benefits patients.
+The American Association of Critical-Care Nurses also cites a number of other studies that demonstrate how nurse certification benefits patients.
 First, critically ill patients and their families can enjoy peace of mind knowing their nurse is specifically trained for the job at hand.

-Second, the AACN notes that the majority of the public knows that nursing certification is an option, and knowing that RNs took the time to achieve that education makes trust in the provider and the process more likely.
+Second, the AACN notes that the majority of the public knows that a nursing certification is an option, and knowing that RNs took the time to achieve that education makes trust in the provider and the process more likely.

 3. Show employers your dedication to nursing